I Expect You To Die 2: The Spy and the Liar debuts August 24 on VR platforms

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Schell Games said I Expect You To Die 2: The Spy and the Liar will launch on August 24 on SteamVR, Oculus Quest, Oculus Rift, and PlayStation VR headsets for $25.
+Schell Games said I Expect You To Die 2: The Spy and the Liar will launch August 24 on SteamVR, Oculus Quest, Oculus Rift, and PlayStation VR headsets for $25.
 This virtual reality game is a sequel to the funny 2016 original.

 I Expect You To Die 2: The Spy and the Liar will have new missions and an in-depth storyline similar the theme of the original, which was a comic James Bond-like spy game in which the player had to escape from a villain’s trap.
 The title’s inspiration comes from the film Goldfinger, where the villain says, “No, Mr. Bond, I expect you to die.”

 The Pittsburgh, Pennsylvania-based Schell Games said it created the sequel because of the overwhelmingly positive response from gamers and the game press.
-I Expect You To Die generated $6 million in revenue, which is pretty good for a VR title as the platform is still in its nascent years.
+I Expect You To Die generated $6 million in revenue, which is pretty good for a VR title, as the platform is still in its nascent years.
 And VR has been picking up steam with the launch of Facebook’s Oculus Quest and Oculus Quest 2 wireless VR headsets.

 After secretly surviving the events of the first title, your character goes deep undercover to explore the intelligence the Agency received regarding Zoraxis’ move for world domination.
 Players will embark on brand new missions to figure out what Zoraxis is up to, use their spy skills to retrieve vital intelligence for the Agency, and try their very best not to die mid-mission.